a-torgovitsky/pies/README.md

 * A linear programming solver for AMPL.

  The default is [Gurobi](http://www.gurobi.com/).
- It can easily be changed by passing e.g.  `Settings.IdentifiedSet = 'cplex'` when calling `./src/IdentifiedSet.m`.
+ It can easily be changed by passing e.g.  `Settings.LPSolver = 'cplex'` when calling `./src/IdentifiedSet.m`.
  See the discussion on usage below.